 This amazing Beetroot Pasta comes together in less than 30 minutes.
 The beets give it its striking red colour.
 The pasta is cooked risotto-style for a wonderful creamy texture with bite.

 Happy Thanksgiving to my fellow Canadian friends!!
 And everyone...
 Welcome to Beet Week!

 Beet Week isn't officially celebrated anywhere else but here on LeelaLicious.com (Scroll to the bottom for GIVEAWAY).

 And the reason for this celebratory week all around a vegetable?
 Our CSA box.

-For the last few months we have received our weekly share of a local farmer’s vegetable crop.
-And in the last several weeks 3-4 beets where part of every delivery.
+For the last few months, we have received our weekly share of a local farmer's vegetable crop.
+And in the last several weeks, 3-4 beets were part of every delivery.

 The only one problem with this steady supply of beetroots?
-Other than Borscht – I had no idea what to make with them.
+Other than using them in Borscht, I had no idea what to make with them.

 So yet again the CSA box was challenging my culinary creativity.
 And boy, am I ever glad about that.
 I came up with a handful of delicious recipes that I couldn't wait to share with you.
 So here we are with a week full of beet recipes and a fantastic giveaway (at the bottom of this post).